kragen/derctuo/markdown/bluepill-aspirations.md

 it in an [stm32duino forum thread][2].
 [Another page of the forum thread][3] has [another datasheet][4].
-It seems to have two 12-bit 1 Msps ADCs, some kind of DAC including an LFSR, 2 I²C channels, 2 18Mbps SPI channels, CAN (!), 3 USARTs, JTAG, USB, an RTC, etc.  (I'm not sure the STM32 part has all of these!)
+It seems to have two 12-bit 1 Msps ADCs, some kind of DAC including an LFSR, 2 I²C channels, 2 18Mbps SPI channels, CAN (!), 3 USARTs, JTAG, USB, an RTC, etc.  (I’m not sure the STM32 part has all of these!)
 Officially the clock only goes up to 72 MHz.